apache/druid/docs/ingestion/compaction.md

 ### Dimension handling

 Apache Druid supports schema changes.
 Therefore, dimensions can be different across segments even if they are a part of the same data source.
 See [Different schemas among segments](../design/segments.md#different-schemas-among-segments).
-If the input segments have different dimensions, the resulting compacted segment include all dimensions of the input segments.
+If the input segments have different dimensions, the resulting compacted segment includes all dimensions of the input segments.

 Even when the input segments have the same set of dimensions, the dimension order or the data type of dimensions can be different.
 The dimensions of recent segments precede that of old segments in terms of data types and the ordering because more recent segments are more likely to have the preferred order and data types.